Oluwaferanmiii/django-expense-tracker/README.md

 # Django Expense Tracker

+---

 ## Overview
-The Django Expense Tracker is a web-based financial management tool that helps users track their expenses, set budgets, and view spending insights.
-It allows users to create, update, and delete expenses, categorize transactions, and visualize financial summaries.
+The Django Expense Tracker is a web-based financial management tool that helps users **track expenses for multiple projects**.
+Users can create different projects (e.g., "Birthday Party", "School Expenses") and manage expenses separately for each.
+Every project has its **own budget, transactions, and financial summary**.

+---

 ## Features
--  User Authentication: Secure login and registration system.
+- **User Authentication:** Secure login and registration system.
+- **Multiple Projects Support:** Users can create and manage multiple projects, each with a unique budget.
+- **Project-Based Expense Tracking:** Expenses are linked to specific projects, keeping finances separate.
+- **Expense Management:** Add, edit, and delete expenses for each project.
--  Expense Statistics: Total Budget, Budget Spent, Budget Left, and Total Transactions displayed.
+- **Expense Statistics:** Total Budget, Budget Spent, Budget Left, and Total Transactions displayed for each project.
--  Expense Management: Add, edit, and delete expenses.
--  Budget Tracking: Set and manage your total budget.
--  Sorting & Filtering: Sort expenses by date or category.
+- **Sorting & Filtering:** Sort expenses by date or category.
--  Modern UI: Responsive and user-friendly Bootstrap-based design.
+- **Modern UI:** Responsive and user-friendly Bootstrap-based design.
--  Budget setting modal
--  Confirmation modal for deleting expenses
+- **Confirmation Modal:** Secure confirmation before deleting expenses.

+---

 ## Screenshots
 ### Login Page